jaredpalmer/formik/docs/api/field.md

 `render?: (props: FieldProps) => React.ReactNode`

-A function that returns a React.
+A function that returns one or more JSX elements.

 ```jsx
 // Renders an HTML <input> by default